eclipse-orbit/orbit/README.md

 This project uses Maven for assembling of OSGi bundles based on artifacts in Maven Central or any other accessible Maven repository.

-1. Install Java (at least Java 7, Java 8 preferred) and Maven
+1. Install Java (JDK 8 preferred) and Maven
 2. Clone this repository and go into the repository root folder.